Do Go On - 369 - The Night Witches

 Good night.

-Do I have to explain myself?
+Do I have to explain what's happening?

-the 588th had to operate very close to enemy lines,
+According to the Wright Museum of World War II, the 588th had to operate very close to enemy lines,

 constantly moving operations during the day so the women could fight at night.

-Because of their combat schedule, the women slept and trained during the day and flew during the night.
+Because of their combat schedule, the women slept and trained during the day and flew during

-Understandably, they didn't get a lot of sleep, but neither did the German units nearby that had to be prepared for nighttime air raids.
+Understandably, they didn't get a lot of sleep, but neither did the German units nearby

 The psychological effect of the Night Witch raids took a toll on the German troops.

-shaking and they would hang new bombs refuel her plane and she'd go off to bomb the target again.
-This is how we worked.
-Can you imagine?
+She would return shaking and they would hang new bombs, refuel her plane, and she'd go off to bomb the target again.

 No.